Print This Recipe

 8-12 ounces queso fresco, cheddar or mozzarella cheese shredded

 4 tablespoons washed and chopped fresh cilantro, divided

 Set oven rack 3-4 inches beneath broiler and preheat oven to broil.

-Heat the oil and the butter in a large skillet over medium heat.
-Stir in the onion and sauté until the onion is just softened, about 2 minutes.
-Stir in tomato sauce and cook 10 minutes, adding garlic in the last 3 minutes of cooking time (shrimp should be just beginning to turn pink; don't overcook).
+Heat the butter in a large skillet over medium heat.
+Stir in the onion and sauté until the onion is just softened, about 3-4 minutes.
+Stir in cumin and tomato sauce and cook 10 minutes, adding shrimp** and garlic in the last 3 minutes of cooking time (shrimp should be just beginning to turn pink; don't overcook).
 Remove from heat and stir in 2 tablespoons cilantro and remaining tablespoon of butter.

-Cut cooked shrimp into chunks and stir into sauce with half the cheese, lime juice and 2 tablespoons of the cilantro.
+Cut cooked shrimp into 1/2-inch chunks and stir into sauce with lime juice and 2 tablespoons of the cilantro.

 Broil 1-3 minutes or until cheese is bubbly.
 Remove from oven, top with remaining cilantro and serve.

 *Roasting Peppers: Place the peppers on top of an open flame (gas stoves work great for this).
 With tongs, turn frequently until they are charred, about 7-8 minutes.
 Place blackened peppers in a plastic or paper bag, and let rest until cool eough to handle, about 15 minutes.
 Remove skin (if some remains affixed, no worries.) cut a slit lengthwise into each pepper and remove seeds.
 Rinsing them out makes the task easier but some of the flavor is compromised.
 You may also roast peppers under a preheated broiler in your oven following the same procedure as above. **Undercook shrimp slightly as they will be broiled later in the recipe.

 Copyright © Peggy Lampman's dinnerFeed.